Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - Bishōnen: He's the fairest looking of all the members of Diabolos.

-- Combat Pragmatist: Possesses Happy when Natsu starts overpowering him, noting that Natsu is too strong for him in a straight fight now and that he wouldn't hurt a friend.
+- Combat Pragmatist: He possesses Happy when Natsu starts overpowering him, noting that Natsu is too strong for him in a straight fight now and that he wouldn't hurt a friend.
 When that doesn't work, he flies away so he can find a stronger body to possess and enhance his power.

-- Exhausted Eye Bags: Downplayed, though they do kinda stand out in his otherwise pretty face.
+- Exhausted Eye Bags: Downplayed, though they do stand out in his otherwise pretty face.
 They also appear on those he's possessing.

 - Grand Theft Me: As a spirit, he has the ability to do this to living beings in a pinch, such as with Happy or Makarov.
 Under the right circumstances, he can even perform Super Empowering on those he possesses.